A Patriot Builds Where He Camped

 Moore added a comment in the letter that he surely recalled four years later, as he served with the Patriots in the Overmountain Campaign that ended in victory at the Battle of King’s Mountain (S.C.).
 He wrote, “I have one thing to remark, which is this, that where there is separate Companys United into one Body, without a head Commander of the whole, I shall never Embark in such an Expedition Hereafter; for where every Officer is a Commander there is no command.”
 Moore served in the Lincoln County Regiment of Patriot militia in 1779-80.
 Shortly before his unit joined the Overmountain Men in October 1780, their colonels had decided the exact same thing at Bedford Hill and chosen an overall commander!

-The marker and the monument below may overstate Moore’s history, but he certainly was one of the first settlers west of the French Broad River, which runs through modern Asheville.
+The marker and the monument below may overstate Moore’s history, but he certainly was one of the first European-American settlers west of the French Broad River, which runs through modern Asheville.

 Camp and Homesite